MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 An on-premises data gateway acts as a bridge to provide secure data transfer between on-premises data that is not in the cloud and Microsoft cloud services.

-SAP integration with the Power Platform requires that you [install an on-premises data gateway](/data-integration/gateway/service-gateway-install).
+SAP integration with the Power Platform requires that you install the latest version (9/23/2022 or newer) of the [on-premises data gateway](/data-integration/gateway/service-gateway-install).

 While setting up the on-premises data gateway for SAP integration, ensure that you review the following considerations:

-- Provision a new Windows VM or server that meets the [recommended requirements](/data-integration/gateway/service-gateway-install#recommended).
+- Provision a new or repurposed Windows VM or server specifically for SAP integration with the Power Platform that meets the [recommended requirements](/data-integration/gateway/service-gateway-install#recommended).
   - If you're planning to use Windows authentication, ensure you install the gateway on a computer that's a member of the same active directory environment as the data sources.
 - [Change the on-premises data gateway service account](/data-integration/gateway/service-gateway-service-account)
+- [Install SAP .NET Connector 3.0 SDK from SAP](https://support.sap.com/en/product/connectors/msnet.html)onto the data gateway
+  - Access to the download requires a valid S-user.
+  - Select the 64-bit version of the connector.
+  - Select _Install assemblies to GAC_ in the Optional setup steps window during installation.

 ### Step 2: Configure Azure AD and SAP SSO